KassSTEM/KassSTEM.github.io/_pages/about.md

   - /about.html
 ---

-Kassandra Fernandez is a Graduate Research Assistant at the University of Florida in Gainesville, Florida, where they are pursuing their PhD in Engineering Education (EED).
+Kassandra (Kass) Fernandez is a Graduate Research Assistant at the University of Florida in Gainesville, Florida, where they are pursuing their PhD in Engineering Education (EED).
 They graduated from Miami Dade College with a B.S. in Biological Sciences & from the University of Florida with an M.S. in Microbiology & Cell Science.

 Prior to pursuing their PhD, they worked as a science teacher at a Title I school in Homestead, Florida & as an adjunct professor of Microbiology at a Hispanic-serving community college in Miami, Florida.
 As an educator, they utilized equitable teaching practices & encouraged student agency to ensure positive learning outcomes.